jubatus/website/source/en/tutorial.rst

 We assume that Zookeeper process will be running on localhost:2181 by specifying in the zoo.cfg.

-jubakeeper
+jubaclassifier_keeper
 ~~~~~~~~~~~~~~~~~~~~~~~~
-jubakeeper is a RPC requests proxy process. it use zookeeper processes.
+jubaclassifier_keeper is a RPC requests proxy process for jubaclassifier. it use zookeeper processes.

 ::